w3f/polkadot-wiki/docs/grants.md

 The Web3 Foundation offers two types of grants:

-- The [Open Grants Program](https://github.com/w3f/Open-Grants-Program) is the standard program, which offers fast funding of up to \$30k for initial grants and \$100k for follow-up ones.
+- The [Open Grants Program](https://github.com/w3f/Open-Grants-Program) is Web3 Foundation's standard program, which offers fast funding of up to \$30k for initial grants and \$100k for follow-up ones.
   Applications are tracked transparently on GitHub and disbursed in cryptocurrencies.
 - The [General Grants Program](https://github.com/w3f/General-Grants-Program) offers funding of up